nforgeio/neonKUBE/Doc/DEVELOPER.md

 16. Restart Visual Studio (to pick up any environment changes).

-17. Import the Ansible passwords used for encrypting secret files in the Git repository Import using this command (use the standard neonKUBE **DEVOPS Password** when prompted):

-&nbsp;&nbsp;&nbsp;&nbsp;`neon ansible password import %NF_ROOT%\passwords.zip`

-18. Confirm that the solution builds:
+17. Confirm that the solution builds:

   * Run **Visual Studio** as **administrator**
   * Open **$/neonKUBE.sln** (where **$** is the repo root directory)
   * Select **Build/Rebuild** Solution

-19. Many server components are deployed to Linux, so you’ll need terminal and file management programs.
+18. Many server components are deployed to Linux, so you’ll need terminal and file management programs.
 We’re currently standardizing on **PuTTY** for the terminal and **WinSCP** for file transfer. install both programs to their default directories:

   * Install **WinSCP** from [here](http://winscp.net/eng/download.php) (I typically use the "Explorer" interface)
   * Install **PuTTY** from [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)